KellerJordan/modded-nanogpt/README.md

 The goal of this benchmark is simply to find out all the techniques which actually work, because I'm going crazy reading all these [LLM](https://arxiv.org/abs/2305.14342)
 [training](https://arxiv.org/abs/2402.17764) [papers](https://arxiv.org/abs/2410.01131)
 which claim a huge benefit but then use their own weird idiosyncratic benchmarks and therefore no one in the community has any idea if it's legit for months.
 I mean hello???
-We're in a completely empirical field; it is insane to not use benchmarks.
+We're in a completely empirical field; it is insane to not have a benchmark.
+Ideally everyone uses the same LLM training benchmark, and then reviewing LLM training papers becomes as simple as checking if they beat the benchmark.
+It's not like this would be unprecedented, that's how things were in the ImageNet days.
-The only possible benefit I can think of for any empirical field to abandon benchmarks is that it would make it easier to publish false results.
+The only possible 'benefit' I can think of for any empirical field to abandon benchmarks is that it would make it easier to publish false results.
 Oh, I guess that's why it happened.
 Hilarious to think about how, in the often-commented-upon and ongoing collapse of the peer review system, people blame the *reviewers* -- yeah, those guys doing free labor who everyone constantly musters all of their intelligence to lie to, it's *their* fault!
 My bad, you caught me monologuing.